BertrandBordage/django-terms/README.rst

 ...........

 :Raised by: `Middleware`_ only.
-:Raised in: ``DEBUG`` mode.
+:Raised in: `TERMS_DEBUG`_ mode.
 Otherwise the page is ignored by django-terms.
 :Reason: This happens when django-terms is unable to resolve the current
          ``request.path`` to determine whether the application
          of the current page is in `TERMS_IGNORED_APPS`_.